 Section 113(b) of the Act describes the measures that a State must use for student attainment of challenging academic content standards and student academic achievement standards in reading/language arts and mathematics (1S1 and 1S2, respectively) and student graduation rates (4S1).
 Based on our non-regulatory guidance, we have prepopulated the measurement definitions on the Final Agreed Upon Performance Levels (FAUPL) form for your convenience.
 You do not need to describe how these definitions and measures are valid and reliable in your State plan narrative.
-A State that chooses to propose other student definitions and measurement approaches in its new State plan would have to describe how its proposed definitions and measures would be valid and reliable.
-(The Secretary is considering whether to issue regulations requiring a State to agree to use the student definitions and measurement approaches for the core indicators of performance for academic attainment in reading/language arts and mathematics and graduation rates as contained in the guidance document.
+A State that chooses to propose other student definitions and measurement approaches in its new State plan would have to describe how its proposed definitions requiring a State to agree to use the student definitions and measurement approaches for academic attainment in reading/language arts and mathematics and graduation rates as contained in the guidance document.
 If the Secretary decides to regulate on these issues and adopts final rules, a State may be required to amend its State plan.